adamency/numen/README.md

 A short demonstration can be found on:
 [https://numenvoice.com](https://numenvoice.com)

-## Installation From Source
+## Install From Source

-`go` (>=1.19) is required.
+`go` (sometimes packaged as `golang`) is required.

-The [speech recognition library](https://alphacephei.com/vosk) and an english language model (about 40MB) can be installed with `sudo ./install-vosk.sh`.
+The [speech recognition library](https://alphacephei.com/vosk) and an English model (about 40MB) can be installed with:

-If this throws a 404 error, the Vosk team hasn't provided a binary for your architecture.
+    sudo ./install-vosk.sh && sudo ./install-model.sh

-The standard mode requires the [dotool](https://sr.ht/~geb/dotool) command, which can be installed with `sudo ./install-dotool.sh`.
+The [dotool](https://sr.ht/~geb/dotool) command which is used to simulate input, can be installed with:

+    sudo ./install-dotool.sh

-Finally, `numen` itself can be installed with `sudo ./install-numen.sh`.
+Finally, `numen` itself can be installed with:

+    sudo ./install-numen.sh

 ## Permission